Can Foam Rolling Release Toxins? | 321 STRONG Answers

 The [321 STRONG Foam Massage Roller](/products/foam-massage-roller)'s patented 3-zone textured surface applies varied pressure across muscle tissue, reaching both surface-level fascia and deeper trigger points.
 Its high-density EVA foam resists compression under body weight, delivering consistent pressure throughout each session, which matters for effective circulatory stimulation across large muscle groups like the back, quads, and IT band.

 321 STRONG recommends pairing post-workout rolling with adequate water intake.
 Increased circulation moves metabolic waste into the bloodstream for removal, and hydration supports that clearance process by maintaining blood volume.
-Skipping water after rolling reduces the effectiveness of the circulatory response you just created.
-I have seen people skip this step and then wonder why they still feel stiff the next morning despite rolling consistently.
+Skipping water after rolling reduces the effectiveness of the circulatory response you just created. people skip this step and then wonder why they still feel stiff the next morning despite rolling consistently.

-For targeted trigger point work on smaller muscle groups, the spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) reaches areas a standard roller cannot access effectively: the piriformis, plantar fascia, and upper back.
+For targeted trigger point work on smaller muscle groups, the spikey massage ball from the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) reaches areas a standard roller can't access effectively: the piriformis, plantar fascia, and upper back.
 These spots accumulate the same post-exercise metabolic waste and benefit from the same circulatory stimulation.

-For more on timing your recovery sessions, see [Best Time to Foam Roll: Morning or Night?](/blog/best-time-to-foam-roll-morning-or-night) and [How Often Should You Foam Roll Sore Muscles](/blog/how-often-should-you-foam-roll-sore-muscles).
+When more on timing your recovery sessions, see [Best Time to Foam Roll: Morning or Night?](/blog/best-time-to-foam-roll-morning-or-night) and [How Often Should You Foam Roll Sore Muscles](/blog/how-often-should-you-foam-roll-sore-muscles).

 ## Related Questions